 - Orientation activities the summer before the 4K program begins

-- Evening Fun Gatherings: Family Celebration Nights, Community Cultural Events, Game Nights, etc.
+- Educational Family Fun Nights: Family Celebrations, Community Cultural Events, Playful Learning Activities, etc.

 - Pot Luck Dinners: Informal get-to-know-each-other events with focused discussion and dialogue with staff, creative performances by children, learning about/exploring resources supporting child development, etc.